TOPIC: What Is The Best Workout To Increase Speed And Agility?

 View This Author's BodySpace Here.

-Speed and agility are very important qualities of a good athlete.
+Speed and agility are important qualities of a good athlete.
 Some sports can rely solely on speed and agility.
-Speed and agility can be improved by utilizing a number of training methods such as weight training, Plyometrics, sprinting, jump rope, dynamic stretching, agility ladders, and the like.
+Speed and agility can be improved by utilizing a number of training methods such as weight training, Plyometrics, sprinting, jump rope, dynamic stretching, agility ladders and the like.
 Improvements in speed often lead to improvements in agility and vice versa.

 Increasing Speed & Agility